 Peer review is the standard method implemented towards analyzing the quality of a research paper.
-The quality of peer-review process and critical evaluation undertaken by the board members are the most influential factors towards determining the journals’ reputation and quality standard.
+The quality of the peer-review process and critical evaluation undertaken by the board members are the most influential factors towards determining the journals’ reputation and quality standard.
 S Open Access Open Journals Publishing SOAOJ strictly follows a double-blinded peer-review process to uphold the journals’ quality and credibility.

 - A potential reviewer should be academically qualified (with a Ph.D. or an equivalent academic degree).

-- Reviewers should provide their accurate personal details and professional information, and a just representation of their expertise; this includes verifiable contact information.
-Impersonation of another expert during the review process will be considered as a serious transgression of law.
+- Reviewers should provide their accurate personal details and professional information, and just representation of their expertise; this includes verifiable contact information.
+Impersonation of another expert during the review process will be considered as a serious transgression of the law.

 - The reviewer should agree to review a manuscript only if he/she has the necessary subject expertise to undertake the evaluation.

 - The comments/feedback should be concise and constructive, helping to identify the strengths and weaknesses of the manuscript.